DavidEGrayson/anagram/README.md

     time ./go.rb

-Figure out how to speed it up by running (which has significant overhead):
+Figure out how to speed it up by running ruby-prof (which adds significant overhead):

     ruby-prof go.rb